mollybanks/A1-mollybanks/instructions.md

 Your objective is to create a report that presents your research and analysis.
 You will write your report using Markdown, which is a computer language for formatting text.

-As you code with Markdown tags, please seek to create a professional visual appearance (see the INFO-201 Style Guide).
+As you code with Markdown tags, please seek to create a professional visual appearance.

 #### 3.1 Overall Requirements [Three tasks to complete]
 1. Include a title.
 Your title should be distinctive and it should summarize the entire report.
-Please do *not* create a title "A1: Tools" or something like that; instead, be clear and creative.  [complete:  ]
+Please do *not* create a title "A1: Tools" or something like that; instead, be concise, clear and creative.  [complete:  ]
 3. Include your name and your UW e-mail address.
 (You are the author of the report.) [complete:  ]
 4. Include the date (for exmaple, Autumn 2022) of your report. [complete:  ]

 #### 3.2 Filenames and Directory Requirements [Four tasks to complete]
 1. The name of the file containing your report should be ``README.md``. [complete:   ]
 1. The ``README.md`` file containing your report should be located in the root directory of the repository. [complete:   ]
-1. Create a new directory, named "a0-visualizations", within the "Images" directory. [complete:  ]
+1. Create a new directory, named "A1-visualizations", within the "Images" directory. [complete:  ]
-1. Put both your visualization into this directory. [complete:  ]
+1. Put your data visulization into this directory. [complete:  ]

 #### 3.3 Your Report: What to include?

-First, in your own words, you should include a brief paragraph that summarizes what you did to find your data visualization and you should explain why you selected the visulization.
+First, in your own words, you should include a brief paragraph that summarizes what you did to find your data visualization and you should explain why you selected the visualization.
 In addition, you should include a link to your visualization.
 (About 100 words.) [complete: ]

 Second, your report should include a description of the vizualization; that is, what specifically does the data visualization show?
 (About 100 words.) [complete:  ]